- Travel and Places»

 I was born in Ottawa Ontario Canada which is the capital city of Canada.
 It was a great city to grow up in.
 The culture, the architecture, the weather and so much more are very hard to beat in my mind as far as northern cities in the new world are concerned.

-I now live across this massive land 2000 kilometres away in a western city which is so different from Ottawa you wouldn’t even think we were in the same country.
-Every region of Canada is so different from the next.
+I now live across this massive land 2000 kilometers away in a western city which is so different from Ottawa you wouldn’t even think we were in the same country.
+You can drive for hours on end in the same Canadian province where in western Europe you would have traveled through many different Countries driving the same distance. that is just how vast this country is.
+Every region of Canada is so different from the next because of the sheer size of this Country.

 Canada the 2nd largest country in the world area wise is approximately 9,984,670 square kilometres or 3,855,100 square miles in size.
 Russia is the largest country at approximately 17,098,242 square kilometres or 6,601,668 square miles.